Cannabis Oil (THC Oil)

 There are over a hundred compounds found in the cannabis plant that belongs to a class of substances called cannabinoids.
 Cannabinoids are a class of chemical compounds that act on cannabinoid receptors in cells that modulate the release of neurotransmitters in the brain.
 There are two types of cannabinoids: endocannabinoids which originate inside the body, and exogenous cannabinoids which arise outside of the body.
 2-AG and anandamide are the two most significant endocannabinoids, and exogenous cannabinoids include the THC and CBD found in cannabis.

 There are over a hundred compounds found in the cannabis plant that belongs to the class of substances called cannabinoids.
 The two main cannabinoids in cannabis are Delta-9 Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
-CBD typically accounts for over 40% of the total cannabinoid content in the cannabis plant.
-CBD is well known for its many medicinal benefits.
-THC is well known because it typically causes a sensation of intoxication in users.
+CBD typically accounts for over 40% of the total cannabinoid content in the cannabis plant and is well known for its many medicinal benefits, while THC is well known because it typically causes a sensation of intoxication in users.

 How Does It Work?

 The human body contains an endocannabinoid system, which are cannabinoid receptors located throughout the central and peripheral nervous systems and in the brain.
 Cannabinoids interact with the body’s endocannabinoid system which responds to these chemical messengers.
 The endocannabinoid system is responsible for the psychological and physiological effects of cannabinoids.

 What is the Difference Between Marijuana and Hemp?